hadimsnj/SGRACEx1/demo/README.md

 6. In this scenario there is no FPGA hardware bit files but the quantization/dequantization hardware stages are emulated in software.
 This is useful to explore possible quantization strategies and targets on a desktop computer or to generate pretrained models that can then be used by hardware.

 7. Complete step 1 to setup the experiment.
+We will use the notebook located in the emulation directory to test this feature.

-8. Check the value of emulation in config.py and select emulation target as either cpu or cuda.
+8. Check the value of emulation in config.py and select emulation target as either cpu or cuda:0.
+(0 identifies your GPU number)

-9. MAKE SURE that ACC is set to 0 since we are not going to use the hardware accelerator.
+9. MAKE SURE that ACC is set to 0 in config.py since we are not going to use the hardware accelerator.

 10. The hardware library makes it easy to use the emulation since the only key steps are: